21368 customer reviews

 Régnié

 The red color of Régnié wines ranges from cherry to ruby.
 With a subtle balance of red fruit, freshness, and structure provided by fine tannins, Régnié comes from southeast-facing vineyards.
-It can be enjoyed young and aged up to 5 years.
+It can be enjoyed young and aged for up to 5 years.
 The Régnié wines from Maison Coquard, Domaine Dominique Piron, and Château de Pizay are particularly noteworthy.

 For more information, visit the website at Régnié